ZoneMinder/zmeventnotification/README.md

 ##### Concepts of Push and why it is only for zmNinja

 Both Apple and Google ensure that a "trusted" application server can send push notifications to a specific app running in a device.
 If they did not require this, anyone could spam apps with messages.
 So in other words, a "Push" will be routed from a specific server to a specific app.
-I am currently hosting a push server in my house that has the credentials required to send pushes to "com.pliablepixels.zmninja" which is the ID of my app registered in both Apple and Google.
-When you enable ``$usePushProxy`` in the script, your locally hosted Event Server will basically send an HTTP POST to my server at my home which will then send a message to APNS or GCM as the case may be and only then will your zmNinja app in your phone get the message.

-Therefore, enabling usePushProxy will only work with zmNinja.
-If you are writing your own mobile app and want to tie this eventserver with your push server, just change the URL of ``$pushProxyURL`` to yours and change the data format based on what  your push server needs in ``sub sendOverPushProxy`` and that's all.
+Starting Jan 2018, I am hosting my trusted push server on Google's Firebase cloud.
+This eliminates the need for me to run my own server.

 ##### Registering Push token with the server